Introduction to Django exists

 Output:

-In the above example, we retrieve Sachin from the database; after that, we need to check if this is a single object, making sure he is one of the Sachin presented in the database by using the following statement.
+In the above example, we retrieve Sachin from the database; After that, we need to check if this is a single object by ensuring that he is one of the Sachin instances presented in the database, using the following statement.

 Code: